 The room was silent.

-“Which is why I don’t understand why you’re lying about this.
+“Which is why I don’t understand.
+You’re lying about this.
 Hiding information from us acts as an obstruction of justice.
 Peace.”
 Jericho blinked.
 This was a fact.

 Francis shook his head, flicked the line of ash from his cigarette, and took a drag.
 “If you trust us,” he said with a thin smile, “then trust me when I say that whatever is occurring with our establishment has nothing to do with your missing peacekeeper.
 It’s a personal matter.”